Expanding Blues Guitar

 Modes, Advanced Scales, Jazz Blues, Minor Blues and more!

-In this final week of the course, we will look at how to utilize modes of the major scale, melodic minor scale, and harmonic minor scale in a blues context.
-We will also look at common jazz blues and minor blues chord changes to enhance your knowledge of what is possible within a 12-bar blues form.
+We will look at how to utilize modes of the major scale, melodic minor scale, diminished scale, and harmonic minor scale in a blues context.
+We will also look at common jazz blues and minor blues chord progressions and substitutions to enhance your knowledge of what is possible within a 12-bar blues form.

 Who you are